rmitsch/univie-business-intelligence/exercises/1/readme.md

   * The time span between `Erstuntersuchung` and `Histologische Primärexzision` to be one hospital stay.
 Other activities, such as `MRT Diagnose`, are considered to be check-ups that take place after the original hospital stay has been completed.
   * All other date fields are assumed to reflect one operation each.
-Both operation and stay in the hospital are, in line with the assumptions made above to allow for identification and rectification of those insufficiently specified timeframes.
+Both operation and stay in the hospital are in line with the assumptions made above to allow for identification and rectification of those insufficiently specified timeframes.
 * Diagnoses are assumed to have been made at the same time as the latest necessary examination.